What is a Degree Apprenticeship?

 Read more of our reviews, written by previous apprentices.

-What qualifications do you need?
+READ DEGREE APPRENTICESHIP REVIEWSWhat qualifications do you need?

-You’ll also need GCSEs in maths and english.
+You’ll also need GCSEs in maths and English.
 If you don’t, you’ll be able to earn a Level 2 or 3 Functional Skills in maths and English during your apprenticeship.

 No A-Levels?
 That’s okay!
 Some employers accept candidates without A-Levels, especially if you’ve completed advanced or higher apprenticeships.